isomerpages/imh-predict/_resources/Places to Seek Help.md

 <p style="margin-left: 30px;"><strong>Tel: 1800-221-4444</strong></p>

 <h2> Other mental health helplines and websites </h2>
-<p>Below are lists of other helplines and websites for those who may be facing mental health issues to seek help from:</p>
+<p>Below is a list of helplines and websites for those facing mental health challenges to seek help.
+Please click on the helpline brochure for contact details.</p>
 <p></p>

 <details class="isomer-details">